FHead/fheadelectroniclogbook/Logbook/DailyLog2/DailyLogs.md

     * <strike>QCD fit</strike>
     * <strike>Electron overlay plots</strike>
     * <strike>Hadronic overlay plots</strike>
-* Plot that shows improvement when we select higher threshold for b-jet counting
+* <strike>Plot that shows improvement when we select higher threshold for b-jet counting</strike>
 * We need new spaghetti plots
 * <strike>Legend on the trigger plots larger</strike>
 * <strike>Higher statistics for the example 2D plot</strike>